Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Kamala Harris* was born on October 20, 1964, in Oakland, California, to a Tamil Indian mother and a Jamaican father.
 Harris’s parents divorced when she was seven, and her mother was granted custody of the children.
 After the divorce, when Harris was 12, her mother moved with the children to Montreal, Québec, Canada.

-Harris returned to California, where she earned her Juris Doctor from the University of California, Hastings College of the Law, in 1989 and began her career in the Alameda County District Attorney’s Office.
+Harris returned to California, earning her Juris Doctor from the University of California, Hastings College of the Law, in 1989 and began her career in the Alameda County District Attorney’s Office.

-In 2003, Harris became the District Attorney of the City and County of San Francisco.
-After serving for two terms, she was elected as the first African-American and first woman to serve as California’s Attorney General.
+In 2003, Harris became the City and County of San Francisco District Attorney.
+After serving for two terms, she was elected as the first African-American and first woman to serve as California’s Attorney General in 2010 and re-elected in 2014.

-Harris has been to Israel on more than one occasion.
-In 2017, she shared a Shabbat dinner with a group of Israeli activists, met with Prime Minister Benjamin Netanyahu, visited the Western Wall, Yad Vashem, the Supreme Court and Al-Quds University.
+Harris first visited Israel in 2004 when she was a district attorney.
+In 2017, she shared a Shabbat dinner with a group of Israeli activists, met with Benjamin Netanyahu, and visited the Western Wall, Yad Vashem, the Supreme Court, and Al-Quds University.
 “Having grown up in the Bay Area, I fondly remember those Jewish National Fund boxes that we would use to collect donations to plant trees for Israel,” she said in a speech to AIPAC.
 “Years later, when I visited Israel for the first time, I saw the fruits of that effort and the Israeli ingenuity that has truly made a desert bloom.”

 “I soaked in the sights and sounds and smells of Jerusalem,” she added.
 “I stood in Yad Vashem, devastated by the silent testimonies of the 6 million Jews that were murdered in the Holocaust, and we must always remember that solemn promise.
 Never again.”